dyamand/dyamand.github.io/src/doc/docs/tests/device_monitoring.md

-!!! failure "_h.6.7_ Given a specific device service, all attributes of that specific device should match" !!! failure "_h.6.8_ Given a specific device, all addresses where the device got discovered should match" !!! success "_h.6.9_ Given a specific device, all discovery protocols should match" !!! warning "_h.6.10_ Given a specific device, all states should match"
+!!! failure "_h.6.7_ Given a specific device service, all attributes of that specific device should match" !!! failure "_h.6.8_ Given a specific device, all addresses where the device got discovered should match" !!! success "_h.6.9_ Given a specific device, all discovery protocols should match" !!! success "_h.6.10_ Given a specific device, all states should match"

 ### State prototype service